Original version published by Dominic Beattie.

 - Lack of in-depth insight: Robo-advisors can’t foresee potential risks on the horizon (e.g. housing bubble, RBA rate changes).

 - No personal touch: Robo-advice lacks a human understanding of personal circumstances and can’t really adapt as much to your life’s changes.
 By using robo-advice, you miss out on the development of a relationship of trust between advisor and client.

 Related article: Is this still value in a financial advisor?

 How will robo-advice impact the financial services industry?

 So, are robo-advisors a threat to everyday financial planners/advisors?
 Rather than being a threat, robo-advice might actually be a tool for professional advisors to work with, as suggested by US report Embracing Change as Opportunity.
 The report says:

 “Embracing technology does not mean replacing human advisers.
 Combining the human touch of an experienced financial adviser with the logic, fee transparency, methodology and accessibility offered by robo-adviser platforms can be a powerful combination for an adviser’s practice model.”

-No matter how sophisticated robo-advice becomes, remember that it will only ever be able to offer limited advice based on the data you input.
-It may always be better to speak to a (human) professional who can take into account your whole scenario.
+Deciding on which route to take, either personal advice or robo-advice, will depend on your needs and goals.
+However, no matter how sophisticated robo-advice becomes, remember that it will only ever be able to offer limited advice based on the data you input.